Compliance Automation

 Automation is a broad topic with applications across various industries, from complete automation of sales and post-sales processes to HR functions.
 In banking, however, it can go beyond credit card limit increase requests or customer onboarding.

-However, these are not the only threats banks face, nor the only challenges they must address.
-Compliance with legal regulations, combating money laundering, countering terrorism financing, and adhering to sanctions are additional challenges for modern banking.
-These issues have led to the creation of internal AML (Anti-Money Laundering), KYC (Know Your Client), and sanctions teams within banks.
-As part of customer assessment, KYC processes consist of three key stages:
+But these are not the only threats banks are exposed to, nor the only challenges they must face.
+Modern banking also deals with legal and regulatory challenges.
+These include combating money laundering, financing of terrorism, and compliance with sanctions.
+That’s why internal teams are being formed within banks for AML (Anti-Money Laundering), KYC (Know Your Client), and sanctions compliance.
+As part of the customer assessment process, KYC performs three key steps:

 CIP (Customer Identification Program): Initial customer identification based on personal data, PESEL (Polish personal ID number), or NIP (tax ID).